-The brain requires niacin— coenzymes NAD and NADP—to get energy and function properly.
-Preliminary research indicates that niacin treatment could help with it could also help keep the brain healthy in cases of Alzheimer’s disease.
-It is currently in trials to improve cognitive function and synaptic plasticity, aiming to improve brain health in people with Alzheimer’s Disease.
+The brain requires niacin (NAD and NADP) to get energy and function properly.
+Preliminary research indicates that niacin may also help keep the brain healthy in cases of age-related illnesses.
+It is currently in trials to improve cognitive function and synaptic plasticity, aiming to improve brain health in people with age-related cognitive illnesses.

 Also linked to helping cholesterol, type 1 diabetes and lowering blood pressure, there is still a lot to be learnt about the importance of making niacin part of our everyday diets.

 Here’s a handful of relevant scientific studies on vitamin B3 (niacin).

 Kennedy, D. O. (2016).
 B vitamins and the brain: mechanisms, dose and efficacy—a review.
 Nutrients, 8(2), 68.

 National Institutes of Health: Niacin Fact Sheet for Health Professionals.

 Nation Library of medicine: Effects of homocysteine-lowering with B vitamins on cognitive ageing: a meta-analysis of 11 trials with cognitive data on 22,000 individuals.